Mte90/Share-Backported/readme.md

 # Share Backported

-Firefox Nightly 57 will remove (https://bugzilla.mozilla.org/show_bug.cgi?id=1388902) the share feature because it was using a non official Social API.
+Firefox Nightly 57 [removed](https://bugzilla.mozilla.org/show_bug.cgi?id=1388902) the share feature because it was using a non official API.

-This extension reimplement the feature with the same previous icon with the various social icons that open a modal for Facebook, Twitter, Google+, Linkedin, Reddit, Tumblr, Gmail, Diaspora, Telegram, VKontakte, Shaarli social networks.
+This extension reimplement the feature with the same previous icon with the support for Facebook, Twitter, Google+, Linkedin, Reddit, Tumblr, Gmail, Diaspora, Telegram, VKontakte, Outlook, Pinboard, Yahoo, Shaarli social networks.

 ![](screenshot.png)